 Omega-3 Fatty Acids: Fact Sheet

 There are many health benefits of omega-3 fatty acids.
-Research shows strong evidence that the omega-3s EPA and DHA can boost heart health and lower triglycerides.
-And there are studies showing that omega-3 fatty acids may help with other conditions -- rheumatoid arthritis, depression, and many more.
+Research shows strong evidence that the omega-3s EPA and DHA can help lower triglycerides and blood pressure.
+And there are studies showing that omega-3 fatty acids may help with other conditions, including rheumatoid arthritis, depression, and many more.

 Just what are omega-3 fatty acids exactly?
 How much do you need?
 And what do all those abbreviations -- EPA, DHA, and ALA -- really mean?
-Here's a rundown of the essential omega-3 facts you need to know.
+Here's a rundown on omega-3 fatty acids.